Discover the Must-See Attractions in Haridwar

 The evening Ganga Aarti at Har Ki Pauri is a mesmerizing experience.
 Priests perform rituals with fire lamps, accompanied by chanting and music, creating a spiritual atmosphere that captivates visitors.
 The sight of hundreds of floating lamps on the river adds to the magic.

-• Arrive early in the evening to get a good spot for the aarti.
+Arrive early in the evening to secure a good spot for the aarti.

 Mansa Devi Temple: A Hilltop Shrine with Panoramic Views